 h-Off-hand grinding: It is roughening operation.
-In this method the work is held by hands and grinding is performed on the items on which accuracy is not of primary importance.
+In this method thework is held by hands and grinding is performed on the items on which accuracy is not of primary importance.

-\Explain fusion as it relates to welding operations.
+- \Explain fusion as it relates to welding operations.
 How will you classify the welding processes?
-Explain with neat sketch the features and uses of neutral, reducing and oxidizing flames in case of oxyacetylene gas welding.

-Explain fusion as it relates to welding operations.
+Explain with neat sketch the features and uses of neutral, reducing and oxidizing flames in case of oxyacetylene gas welding. - \ Explain fusion as it relates to welding operations.
 How will you classify the welding processes?
 Explain the features of neutral, reducing and oxidizing flames.
-2008-09.
-Sem-I

-What do you understand by classification of welding processes?
+2008-09, Sem-I - \ What do you understand by classification of welding processes?
 Explain in detail.
-2011-12, Sem-I

-Draw labeled diagram of three types of flames used in Oxy-acetylene gas welding.
+2011-12, Sem-I - \Draw labeled diagram of three types of flames used in Oxy-acetylene gas welding.
 Also give their uses.
-2010-11, Sem-II

-What is the principle of gas welding?
+- \ What is the principle of gas welding?
 Explain different types of oxyacetylene flames.
-2010-11, Sem-I What do you understand by gas welding?
+2010-11, Sem-I - \ What do you understand by gas welding?
 How neutral, oxidizing and reducing flames are obtained in a welding torch?
 Draw neat sketches of flames.
-2010, Sem-I/II, Splcarry

-Describe the various types of flames in welding.
+2010, Sem-I/II, Spl-carry - \ Describe the various types of flames in welding.
 Explain with suitable applications, the working principle of electric arc welding.

-2008-09, Sem-l/II, Spl-carry

-How is an arc obtained in arc welding?
+2008-09, Sem-I/II, SpI-carry - \How is an arc obtained in arc welding?
 What are the different power sources used in the welding?
 What are the limitations and advantages of each.
-2011-12, Sem-II

-Draw a labeled diagram of three types of Oxy-acetylene gas welding flames.
+2011-12, Sem-II - \ Draw a labeled diagram of three types of Oxy-acetylene gas welding flames.
 Also give their applications.